Wapoga Red Rainbowfish - Chilatherina Alleni

 Aquarium Category: Community Fish

-Wapoga Red Rainbowfish are peaceful shoaling fish, but they are active and confident.
-Suitable tank mates include other peaceful rainbowfish, larger tetras, danios, rasboras, peaceful barbs, Cory-type catfish, bristlenose plecs, smaller peaceful loaches and calm community cichlids in compatible water.
+Wapoga Red Rainbowfish are peaceful but very active community fish.
+Suitable tank mates include other rainbowfish of similar size, larger peaceful tetras, danios, robust rasboras, peaceful barbs, Cory-type catfish in compatible temperatures, bristlenose plecs and other confident community species.

 Feeding:

 Wapoga Red Rainbowfish are easy-feeding omnivores.
-Offer quality flakes, small granules and rainbowfish pellets as the staple diet.
-Supplement with frozen or live foods such as daphnia, brineshrimp, cyclops, mosquito larvae and bloodworm.
-Include some vegetable or algae-based foods for balance.
-They feed quickly, so measured portions are best and quieter tank mates should be watched to ensure they are not outcompeted.
+Offer quality flakes, small floating or slow-sinking granules and rainbowfish pellets as the staple diet.
+Supplement with frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae, bloodworm and small insect-based foods.

 Behaviour in the Aquarium: